 Green clematis varieties include:

 Clematis flowers can dazzle and delight with their exquisite range of colors, from pink and purple to red and white.
-Some clematis cultivars also produce beautiful bi-colored flowers.
+Some cultivars also produce beautiful bi-colored flowers.
 Many clematis flowers also have specific symbolism depending on their color.
-Clematis flowers generally symbolize wisdom and moral beauty along with the joys of traveling.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.